zephyrproject-rtos/zephyr/doc/index.rst

    `Zephyr 1.5.0`_ | `Zephyr 1.6.0`_ | `Zephyr 1.7.0`_ | `Zephyr 1.8.0`_

+For more information about previous releases, please consult the published :ref:`zephyr_release_notes`.

+The Zephyr OS is provided under the :download:`Apache 2.0 license. <../LICENSE>`.
+The Zephyr OS also imports or reuses packages, scripts, and other files that are not covered by the Apache License.
+A list of those licenses can be found under :ref:`zephyr_licensing`.

 Source code for the Zephyr Project is maintained in the `Zephyr Project GitHub repository`_.